Chairlift: Restraining bar

 Also called a retention bar or safety bar, these may help hold passengers in the chair in the same way as a safety bar in an amusement park ride.
-If equipped, each chair has a retractable bar, sometimes with attached foot rests.
+If equipped, each chair has a retractable bar, sometimes with attached footrests.
 In most configurations, a passenger may reach up and behind their head, grab the bar or a handle, and pull the restraint forward and down.
 Once the bar has swung sufficiently, gravity assists positioning the bar to its down limit.
 Before disembarking, the bar must be swung up, out of the way.

 The physics of a passenger sitting properly in a chairlift do not require use of a restraining bar.
 If the chairlift stops suddenly (as from use of the system emergency brake), the carrier's arm connecting to the grip pivots smoothly forward—driven by the chair's inertia—and maintains friction (and seating angle) between the seat and passenger.
 The restraining bar is useful for children—who do not fit comfortably into adult sized chairs—as well as apprehensive passengers, and for those who are disinclined or unable to sit still.
 In addition, restraining bars with footrests reduce muscle fatigue from supporting the weight of a snowboard or skis, especially during long lift rides.
 The restraining bar is also useful in very strong wind and when the chair is coated by ice.

 Some ski areas mandate the use of safety bars on dangerous or windy lifts, with forfeiture of the lift ticket as a penalty.
 Vermont and Massachusetts state law also require the use of safety bars, as well as most Ontario and Quebec in Canada.

-Restraining bars (almost always with foot rests) on chairlifts are more common in Europe and also naturally used by passengers of all ages.
+Restraining bars (often with foot rests) on chairlifts are more common in Europe and also naturally used by passengers of all ages.
 Some chairlifts have restraining bars that open and close automatically.